4d/docs/website/translated_docs/es/ViewPro/getting-started.md

 4D View Pro features are directly included in 4D, making it easy to deploy and manage.
 No se requiere ninguna instalación adicional.

-However, 4D View Pro requires a license.
+Sin embargo, 4D View Pro requiere una licencia.
 You need to activate this license in your application in order to use its features.
 When using this component without a license, the contents of an object that requires a 4D View Pro feature are not displayed at runtime, an error message is displayed instead:

 ![](assets/en/ViewPro/licenseError.png)